integritee-network/worker/local-setup/README.md

 - integritee-node built with `cargo build --release`

 ## Steps
-Create your own config file, as in the example of `simple-config.json`.
+Adapt or create your own config file, as in the example of `simple-config.json`.
 Be mindful of the ports in case you're running the script on a server multiple people are working on.

 ### Launch worker and node in terminal one
 You can launch the workers and the node with: